Sweden in the Eurovision Song Contest 2023: Background

+As part of its duties as participating broadcaster, SVT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1959, SR first and SVT later have organised the annual competition Melodifestivalen in order to select their entries for the contest.

 Before Eurovision

-Melodifestivalen 2023

-The 2023 edition of Melodifestivalen featured four heats, a semi-final (replacing the previously-held Second Chance round) and a final, and saw 28 acts compete.
+The 2023 edition of Melodifestivalen featured four heats, a semi-final (replacing the previously held Second Chance round) and a final, and saw 28 acts compete.
 It was held between 4 February and 11 March 2023, concluding with a final held at the Friends Arena in Stockholm.
 After the cancellation of the traditional tour around six cities of the country (namely Malmö, Gothenburg, Linköping, Lidköping, Örnsköldsvik and Stockholm) for the previous edition due to the COVID-19 Omicron variant, SVT subsequently announced that the six cities would host the tour in 2023 instead, with new dates.